why-is-node-running alternatives and similar modules

 swagger-stats

-Trace API calls and monitor API performance, health, and usage metrics. -
+API Observability.
+Trace API calls and Monitor API performance, health and usage statistics in Node.js Microservices. -

 thetool

-Capture different CPU, memory, and other profiles for your app in Chrome DevTools friendly format.
+thetool is a CLI tool to capture different cpu, memory and other profiles for your node app in Chrome DevTools friendly format

 * Code Quality Rankings and insights are calculated and provided by Lumnify.